Overview

 Social Structure Description:

-Common Wombats are primarily solitary animals, each establishing its home range, which may or may not overlap with the ranges of other wombats.
-While they are generally not social creatures, they do exhibit some level of social tolerance as they are known to share burrows, particularly during extreme weather conditions or in adverse environmental scenarios.
+Common Wombats are primarily solitary animals.
+Each establishes its home range, which may or may not overlap with the ranges of other wombats.
+While they are generally not social creatures, they do exhibit some level of social tolerance, as they are known to share burrows, particularly during extreme weather conditions or in adverse environmental scenarios.
 This behavior is considered a survival tactic, allowing them to conserve energy and resources.

-Wombats communicate with one another using a combination of vocalizations like grunts and screeches, as well as through olfactory signals like scent marking.
+Wombats communicate with one another using a combination of vocalizations, such as grunts and screeches, as well as olfactory signals, like scent marking.
 This helps them establish territories and avoid confrontations.
 Despite their somewhat solitary and gruff exterior, Common Wombats are known to display playful behavior, particularly when they are young.
 This playfulness is observed more frequently during their juvenile stages and provides them with the skills they need for survival as adults.

 Groups: